Green Zebra

 Green Zebra is a tomato cultivar with characteristic dark green and yellow stripes.
 Newer variations blush reddish instead of yellow when ripe.
 It is more tart (described as 'spicy' and 'zingy') than a regular tomato, and it is an early cultivar.
 Compared to other tomato varieties, it can produce somewhat mealy fruits depending on growing conditions.

 Green Zebra was bred by Tom Wagner of Everett, Washington, and introduced in his Tater-Mater Seed Catalog in 1983.
 He first came up with the idea in the 1950s.
 Usually, green tomatoes are considered unripe and discarded or fried.
 However, Wagner was intrigued by the idea of a green tomato that was ready to eat.

 There is some controversy as to whether Green Zebra should be considered an heirloom tomato.
-Some people don't consider it an heirloom quite yet, while others consider it either an heirloom, "modern heirloom" or "created heirloom."
+Some people do not consider it an heirloom quite yet, while others consider it either an heirloom, "modern heirloom" or "created heirloom".

 Classification

 Common varieties include Green Zebra, Black Zebra, Big Zebra, and Red Zebra.